Invisible Prisoners: Why Are So Many Children, Especially Girls, Placed in Solitary Confinement?

 Once inside, girls are forced to maneuver a system that does not address their specific needs or take into account the complex trauma they have endured.
 Family court judges and detention center staff are rarely provided appropriate trauma training and are generally unaware of the damaging impact of policies such as strip searches, physical restraints, and particularly solitary confinement on survivors of physical and sexual abuse and trauma.

 There is a growing body of evidence that demonstrates the severe psychiatric consequences of placing individuals, and particularly children in solitary confinement.
 Prisoners who have experienced solitary confinement have been shown to engage in self-mutilation at much higher rates than the average population.
 These prisoners are also known to attempt or commit suicide more often than those who were not held in isolation.
-In fact, studies show that juveniles are 19 times more likely to kill themselves in isolation than in general population and that juveniles in general, have the highest suicide rates of all inmates in jails.
-[Rest.]
+In fact, studies show that juveniles are Rest.]to kill themselves in isolation than in general population and that juveniles in general, have the highest suicide rates of all inmates in jails. [